activist-org/i18n-check/CONTRIBUTING.md

 # Creating Issues

 The GitHub [issue tracker](https://github.com/activist-org/i18n-check/issues) is our preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests).

 We also organize related issues into [projects](https://github.com/activist-org/i18n-check/projects).

 ## Bug Reports

 > [!IMPORTANT]
 > We define a bug as a demonstrable problem caused by code in the repository.

 Good bug reports are extremely helpful, and we greatly appreciate them.

 To submit a bug report:

 1. Check if the bug has already been reported by searching issues on GitHub.
-Filter for issues marked with the marked with the [`Bug`](https://github.com/activist-org/i18n-check/issues?q=is%3Aissue%20state%3Aopen%20type%3ABug) label.
+Filter for issues marked with the marked with the [`Bug`](https://github.com/activist-org/i18n-check/issues?q=is%3Aissue%20state%3Aopen%20type%3ABug) type.

 2. Try to reproduce the bug using the latest `main` or development branch in the repository.
 This ensures it hasn't already been fixed.

 3. Isolate the problem to make sure that the code in the repository is definitely responsible for the bug.

 4. If you're confident you've found a bug, report it using the [bug report template](https://github.com/activist-org/i18n-check/issues/new?assignees=&labels=bug&projects=activist-org%2F1&template=bug_report.yml).

 We thank you for the time you take to report bugs!